trabdlkarim/pycalco/README.md

 `pycalco`

 And voilà, you are ready to use PyCalco.
-You see the PyCalco shell waiting for you to enter your commands and evaluate expressions.
+You should see the PyCalco shell waiting for you to enter your commands and evaluate expressions.
+Type `help` to get help on how to use PyCalco.
+You can also type directly any valid arithmetic and symbolic expression to get it evaluated.

 # Documentation

 The project documentation is located at <https://docs.trabdlkarim.com/projects/pycalco/en/latest/>.
 Please note that the documentation is still a work in progress, so improvements to the documentation are welcome.

-# Support
+# Support & Contribution

+PyCalco is under BSD 3-Clause Revised License, which means its license is an [Open Source Initiative ](https://opensource.org/) approved license.
+Being an open source software PyCalco needs your support.
+Feel free to contribute to this project by forking it and submitting your changes as a pull request.
+Feel also free to report any bug [here](https://github.com/trabdlkarim/pycalco/issues) that you may find.
+And we also welcome greatly new feature suggestions.
+Please so do not hesistate to send us your feedback.

 ---